aferrero2707/PIXLSUS/HDRPanoTutorialHuginPhotoflow/index.md

 At the end of the processing, few new images should appear in the output directory: one with an "_blended_fused.tif" suffix containing the output of the final enfuse step, and few with an "_exposure_????.tif" suffix that contain intermediate panoramas for each exposure value.

 #Manual exposure blending with PhotoFlow
+*Very often, photo editing is all about getting **what your eyes have seen** out of **what your camera has captured**.*

+The image that will be edited through this tutorial is no exception: the human vision system can "compensate" large luminosity variations and can "record" scenes with a wider dynamic range than your camera sensor.
+In the following I will attempt to restore such large dynamics by combining under- and over-exposed shots together, in a way that does not produce unpleasing halos or artifacts.
+Nevertheless, I have intentionally pushed the edit a bit "over the top" in order to better show how far one can go with such a technique.

 This second part introduces a certain number of quite general editing ideas, mixed with details specific to their realization in PhotoFlow.
 Most of what is described here can be reproduced in GIMP with little extra effort, but without the ease of non-destructive editing.

 The steps that I followed to go from one to the other can be more or less outlined like that: